Glomberg/wordpress-solo-docker/readme.md

 ## For local dev usage only!
 Not for production use!

 1) Clone the repository
+2) Add an item to your hosts file `127.0.0.1 wordpress-solo.loc`
+3) Install certificate config/nginx/certs/wordpress-solo.loc.crt into your system `Trusted Root Certification Authorities` storage
-2) Run docker containers `docker-compose up -d`
+4) Run docker containers `docker-compose up -d`
-3) Open the browser and go to http://localhost
+5) Open the browser and go to https://wordpress-solo.loc
-4) Enjoy!
+6) Enjoy!

-Admin side is on http://localhost/wp-admin
+Admin side is on https://wordpress-solo.loc/wp-admin
 username: `admin`, password: `qwerty123456`

-PhpMyAdmin side is on http://localhost:8080
+PhpMyAdmin side is on http://wordpress-solo.loc:8080
 Server: `mysql`, username: `mysql`, password: `mysql`